patrick-glean/mcp-browswer-client/README.md

    - Check the MCP server log file
    - Ensure port 8081 is available
    - Verify the connection settings in `src/lib.rs`

+3. If WASM module fails to load:
+   - Verify `mcp_client_bg.wasm` exists in the `public` directory
+   - Check that the file name matches exactly (case-sensitive)
+   - Ensure the build script completed successfully
+   - Check browser console for specific error messages

 ## License